sidneyspil/PSY329_portfolio/README.md

   - Well-being measures
     - Life satisfaction was measured using statements such as *“I am satisfied with my life”* and participants marked how much they agreed.
     - Loneliness was measured using questions such as *"How often do you feel left out?"* and participants marked a general frequency.
+  - Data analysis
+    - Differences in the average level of each well-being measure for men and women were compared to see if there was a significant sex difference.
+This was done at each income level for each well-being measure.
+      - For example, the average level of loneliness for men with low income was compared to the level of loneliness for women with low income to see if there was a difference between the two.
+This was repeated for men and women at the middle- and high-income levels and then for life satisfaction.